 - Before beginning to draw the ER model, read the requirements specification carefully.
-Document any assumptions you need to make. - 1.
-Identify entities list all potential entity types.
-These are the object of interest in the system.
-It is better to put too many entities in at this stage and them discard them later if necessary. - 2.
+Document any assumptions you need to make. - 2.
 Remove duplicate entities Ensure that they really separate entity types or just two names for the same thing. - Also do not include the system as an entity type - e.g. if modelling a library, the entity types might be books, borrowers, etc. - The library is the system, thus should not be an entity type.